Miniresidency in Prosthodontics: Advances and Innovations in Restorative and Implant Dentistry

 Note: This program will be updated as new technology and research become available throughout 2018.

-- Treatment planning and case selection
+- Systematize treatment planning and case selection

-- Clinical and laboratory procedures
+- Organize clinical and laboratory procedures

-- Tray selection and impression techniques
+- Develop tray selection and impression techniques

-- Esthetic criteria and Smile Design parameters
+- Establish Smile Design parameters

 - Clinical procedures